raritanlibrary/newsletter/README.md

+**NOTE: As of May 2022, this repository is currently non-functional due to a backend change in the [www](https://github.com/raritanlibrary/www) repository.
+This repository may or may not be updated in the future to accommodate those changes.**

 # **Raritan Public Library Newsletter Generator**
 This **newsletter** generator provides a quick and easy solution to semi-automatiaclly creating monthly newsletters for Raritan Public Library.